 After the original Dreamcast version, the lighting effect was replaced with drop shadows on the GameCube.
 The GameCube port ran at 60 frames per second, but with some random bursts of slowdown and frame stuttering.
 The developers also chose to remodel characters and change the textures that feature muted colors and shinier characters.
-Later PC ports retained the same graphical changes at the expense of changing the nuance throughout the scenery.
-In this screenshot you can see in the rock alcove above and you’ll notice the lantern lighting effects in the Dreamcast version give more definition to the structure.
-With the palette mod, it’s now possible to combine both drop shadows and lantern light sources at the same time.
+Later PC ports retained the same graphical changes at the expense of changing the nuance throughout the scenery despite using potentially stronger hardware.
+Notice the rock alcove in the screenshot above.
+You can see the lantern lighting effects in the Dreamcast version give more definition to the structure.
+The palette mod makes it possible to combine both drop shadows and lantern light sources at the same time.

-The lantern engine also affected how characters are rendered.
-Aside from the texture and model changes, without it, characters give off a more rubbery, shiny look to them while other colors appear more flat.
+The lantern engine also affects how characters are rendered.
+Aside from the texture and model changes, characters give off a more rubbery, shiny look to them while other colors appear more flat.
 With the lantern lighting system, the vaseline effect appears reduced as seen in the character select screen.
-Notice the lantern light source across Sonic’s eyes on both Dreamcast and in the mod.
+The lantern engine’s rendering technique shown across Sonic’s eyes gives a better illusion of a light source on both Dreamcast and in the palette mod.

 A more obvious example comes in Red Mountain Part 2.
 Here the lantern light sources give a lighting ambiance with the flames inside the skulls decorated in the caverns.
 In comparison the DX version doesn’t really bother with any kind of ambient lighting effects hiding the detail of the skull due to the texture used and looks rather primitive as a result.
 The palette mod comes pretty close to the Dreamcast version with the ability to render at a higher video resolution.